Skip navigation.

 Physical blindness is bad, but spiritual blindness is worse.
 With physical blindness other senses can compensate so that the person can still get around and live.
 With spiritual blindness, there are no other senses to compensate, and even if there were, the nature of it is such that it would do them no good.
 Spiritual blindness deceives the person into believing there is nothing wrong with them and that their view of the world is correct and true.
 Like a person born blind, they cannot perceive the world in any other way.

 The common thought was that any physical disease or handicap was caused by sin, usually that of the afflicted individual.
-In this case, there was the question of how could the individual sin while in the womb, therefore, was it the parents sin?
-The disciples took this opportunity to get Jesus to answer this theological dilemma.
+In this case, there was the question of how could the individual sin while in the womb, therefore, was it the parents’ sin?
 However, they had a false premise and a wrong view of afflicted people.
 Jesus corrects both.

 3 Jesus answered, "[It was] neither [that] this man sinned, nor his parents; but [it was] in order that the works of God might be displayed in him.

-Their wrong premise was that the affliction had to be caused by either the blind man or his parents.
+Their wrong premise was that the affliction must have been caused by either the blind man or his parents.
 Jesus is clear that neither is true in this case.
-Their view of affliction was the same as Job's counselors.
+Their view of affliction was the same as Job’s counselors.
 Job was a righteous man, yet severely afflicted.
-Much of the suffering in the world comes from the curse due to Adam's sin.
-The world does not work according to God's original design.
+Much of the suffering in the world comes from the curse due to Adam’s sin.
+The world does not work as God originally designed it.
 Affliction can be due to our own sin, the sin of someone else or the general curse of sin upon the world.
-The disciples' premise was wrong.
-This man's blindness was not the result of either his or his parents sin.
-We also need to be careful about assuming the reason for a person's suffering.
+I talked about this in some detail a couple of weeks ago.
+(See: The Necessity of Repentance) The disciples’ premise was wrong.
+This man’s blindness was not the result of either his or his parents sin.
+We must not assume the reason a person is suffering.

-Jesus then adds, 4 "We must work the works of Him who sent Me, as long as it is day; night is coming, when no man can work.
-The emphasis here is on the "we" doing the works of God.
-Jesus included his disciples, and through them us as well as we seek to follow Jesus, in doing the work of God.
-When we come across someone we can respond in one of three ways.
-We can either condemn or treat the person with indifference as the Pharisees tended to do (Luke 10:30-32).
-The could treat the person as the subject of a theological puzzle as they just had.
-Or they could exhibit the Father's love and help Him.
+Jesus then adds, 4 “We must work the works of Him who sent Me, as long as it is day; night is coming, when no man can work.
+The emphasis here is on the “we” doing the works of God.
+Jesus included His disciples in doing the work of God, and through them us as well as we seek to follow Jesus.
+When you come across someone in need you can respond in one of four ways.
+You can either condemn or treat the person with indifference as the Pharisees tended to do (Luke 10:30-32).
+You could treat the person as the subject of a theological puzzle as they just had.
+Or you could exhibit the Father’s love and help the person.
 Jesus wanted them to do the latter while they still had opportunity to do so.
 The idea of it being day and night coming is explained in the next verse.

-5 "While I am in the world, I am the light of the world."
+5 “While I am in the world, I am the light of the world.”
 Jesus would only be in the world for a certain length of time.
 While He was present, He would be glorifying God by revealing Him to people.
-In a similar manner, we are to be lights of God's revelation to others (Mt.
-5:14-16) and we are to let our lights shine.
-But a day comes when we are no longer in the world and therefore our lights will no longer shine.
-We cannot do the work of God in this world after we die.
+In a similar manner, we are to be lights of God’s revelation to others (Matthew 5:14-16).
+But a day comes when you are no longer in the world and therefore your light will no longer shine.
+You cannot do the work of God in this world after you are gone.
 Take advantage of the opportunities you have now while you still can.
 No one knows how long they will live.
 Make the most of your life.

 Jesus then demonstrated by action what He was telling His disciples.
 6 When He had said this, He spat on the ground, and made clay of the spittle, and applied the clay to his eyes, 7 and said to him, "Go, wash in the pool of Siloam" (which is translated, Sent).
 And so he went away and washed, and came [back] seeing.

-The man receives his sight and returns to where he lived.
+After the man did what Jesus commanded and received his sight, he returned to where he lived.
 I think we can well imagine that this was done with great joy and excitement.
 His neighbors notice and are astonished.
-John 9:8 (NASB) The neighbors therefore, and those who previously saw him as a beggar, were saying, "Is not this the one who used to sit and beg?"
-9 Others were saying, "This is he," [still] others were saying, "No, but he is like him."
-He kept saying, "I am the one."
-10 Therefore they were saying to him, "How then were your eyes opened?"
-11 He answered, "The man who is called Jesus made clay, and anointed my eyes, and said to me, 'Go to Siloam, and wash'; so I went away and washed, and I received sight."
-12 And they said to him, "Where is He?"
-He ^said, "I do not know."
+8 The neighbors therefore, and those who previously saw him as a beggar, were saying, “Is not this the one who used to sit and beg?”
+9 Others were saying, “This is he,” [still] others were saying, “No, but he is like him.”
+He kept saying, “I am the one.”
+10 Therefore they were saying to him, “How then were your eyes opened?”
+11 He answered, “The man who is called Jesus made clay, and anointed my eyes, and said to me, ‘Go to Siloam, and wash’; so I went away and washed, and I received sight.”
+12 And they said to him, “Where is He?”
+He ^said, “I do not know.”

 The neighbors are amazed.
 Some think it is him, but are hesitant to believe, so they question.
 Others declare that it must be him.
 Still others are just as sure it could not be him, so they say it must be someone who looks like him.
 But the previously blind man declares himself, "I am the one."

-Now they began to question how such a thing could happen and the man gives a clear account giving clear credit to Jesus for anointing his eyes and telling what to do.
+They question how such a thing could happen and the man gives a clear account giving direct credit to Jesus for anointing his eyes and telling him what to do.
 He did what Jesus said and as a result received his eyesight.

-In verses 13-34 the man is interrogated by the Pharisees.
+13 They ^brought to the Pharisees him who was formerly blind.
+14 Now it was a Sabbath on the day when Jesus made the clay, and opened his eyes.
+These verses reveal the man was interrogated by the Pharisees.
 This was not the full Sanhedrin, but was a smaller group that, as verse 22 points out, had authority from the Sanhedrin to pass judgement on those that confess Jesus as the Christ.

 The questioning takes place in three phases.
 First, the man is questioned, then his parents and then the man again.